-The directors are responsible for the maintenance and integrity of the corporate and financial information included on the Yü Group website.
+The directors are responsible for the maintenance and integrity of the corporate and financial information included on the Yü Group website b. make judgements and accounting estimates that are reasonable and prudent;

 Legislation in the United Kingdom governing the preparation and dissemination of financial statements may differ from legislation in other jurisdictions.